kurt-rhee/kurt-rhee.github.io/_posts/2024-04-15-a-primer-on-electrical-mismatch.md

 ### Electrical Engineering

-This blog post assumes that the reader has taken entry level electrical engineering curriculum at the university level, but that a refresher may be useful.
+This blog post assumes that the reader has taken entry level electrical engineering and materials science curriculum at the university level, but that a refresher may be useful.
+Those with a need for a refresher on the material science of solar cells, including forward and reverse bias will find this video series informative [4].

 Some rules to remember: